 - Barter services rather than paying for them – offer up your skills in one area in exchange for someone else’s in another

 - If you want to go big time straight away and feel you need external funding to do it then put together a professional business plan and discuss it with your suppliers, customers, prospective customers and other ‘known’ potential investors before stepping into the shark-infested waters where venture capitalists and ‘angel’ investors roam.
-You can compare and get advice at Finty, as well as finding out the daily routines of some of the most successful people on the planet!

 This is money that comes in when you’re not working.